tsioukas/wishful-coral/node-red/dashboarddraft.md

 <a name="rplconfiguration" class="anchor" href="#rplconfiguration"></a>
 ### Configuration

-In this section we describe all the commands & configuration options from RPL Dashboard send to Controler.
+In this section we describe all the commands & configuration options from RPL Dashboard send to Controller.

-The general format of JSON for all configuration options is this :
+The general format of JSON for all configuration options is this:
 ```json
 {
     "RTA":"RPL",